 The Vice Presidents shall perform such duties in support or supervision of the programs and services of the Association as may be directed by the President or the Board of Directors.
 They shall advise the Board of Directors and/or the Executive Committee regularly of the status of any such assigned programs or services.

-The term of office of the Vice Presidents shall be three (3) years; two (2) Vice Presidents to be elected in each succeeding year.
+The term of office of the Vice Presidents shall be three (3) years; up to two (2) Vice Presidents to be elected in each succeeding year.
 They shall not be eligible for re-election to the same office for at least a period of one (1) year after the expiration of their term.

 Section 6.
 Directors